 Thus, you can hide and unhide drives through command prompt.

-I hope above article will be helpful for you.
+I hope the above article will be helpful for you.

 If you need any information, please let me know through the comment section.